rwejoye/8weeksql/README.md

 - **PostgreSQL** – used for all **even-numbered** case studies

 The SQL dialect used will also be indicated inside each solution folder.

 ---

-## Visuals

-Each challenge folder includes an image for visual appeal.
-> 📷 All images are sourced from [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/).
-Full credit goes to the original photographers.

----